GeSamaras/CybersecuritySOC/Cybersecurity/Network/Nmap.md

 ---

 [1] SYN scans can also be made to work by giving Nmap the CAP_NET_RAW, CAP_NET_ADMIN and CAP_NET_BIND_SERVICE capabilities; however, this may not allow many of the NSE scripts to run properly.

+# Scripting
+The **N**map **S**cripting **E**ngine (NSE) is an incredibly powerful addition to Nmap, extending its functionality quite considerably.
+NSE Scripts are written in the _Lua_ programming language, and can be used to do a variety of things: from scanning for vulnerabilities, to automating exploits for them.
+The NSE is particularly useful for reconnaisance, however, it is well worth bearing in mind how extensive the script library is.

+There are many categories available.
+Some useful categories include:

+- `safe`:- Won't affect the target
+- `intrusive`:- Not safe: likely to affect the target

+- `vuln`:- Scan for vulnerabilities
+- `exploit`:- Attempt to exploit a vulnerability
+- `auth`:- Attempt to bypass authentication for running services (e.g. Log into an FTP server anonymously)
+- `brute`:- Attempt to bruteforce credentials for running services
+- `discovery`:- Attempt to query running services for further information about the network (e.g. query an SNMP server).

+A more exhaustive list can be found [here](https://nmap.org/book/nse-usage.html).

+_Installing New Scripts_

+We mentioned previously that the Nmap website contains a list of scripts, so, what happens if one of these is missing in the `scripts` directory locally?
+A standard `sudo apt update && sudo apt install nmap` should fix this; however, it's also possible to install the scripts manually by downloading the script from Nmap (`sudo wget -O /usr/share/nmap/scripts/<script-name>.nse https://svn.nmap.org/nmap/scripts/<script-name>.nse`).
+This must then be followed up with `nmap --script-updatedb`, which updates the `script.db` file to contain the newly downloaded script.

+It's worth noting that you would require the same "updatedb" command if you were to make your own NSE script and add it into Nmap -- a more than manageable task with some basic knowledge of Lua!

+# Firewall Evasion

+We have already seen some techniques for bypassing firewalls (think stealth scans, along with NULL, FIN and Xmas scans); however, there is another very common firewall configuration which it's imperative we know how to bypass.

+Your typical Windows host will, with its default firewall, block all ICMP packets.
+This presents a problem: not only do we often use _ping_ to manually establish the activity of a target, Nmap does the same thing by default.
+This means that Nmap will register a host with this firewall configuration as dead and not bother scanning it at all.

+So, we need a way to get around this configuration.
+Fortunately Nmap provides an option for this: `-Pn`, which tells Nmap to not bother pinging the host before scanning it.
+This means that Nmap will always treat the target host(s) as being alive, effectively bypassing the ICMP block; however, it comes at the price of potentially taking a very long time to complete the scan (if the host really is dead then Nmap will still be checking and double checking every specified port).

+It's worth noting that if you're already directly on the local network, Nmap can also use ARP requests to determine host activity.

+---

+There are a variety of other switches which Nmap considers useful for firewall evasion.
+We will not go through these in detail, however, they can be found [here](https://nmap.org/book/man-bypass-firewalls-ids.html).

+The following switches are of particular note:

+- `-f`:- Used to fragment the packets (i.e. split them into smaller pieces) making it less likely that the packets will be detected by a firewall or IDS.
+- An alternative to `-f`, but providing more control over the size of the packets: `--mtu <number>`, accepts a maximum transmission unit size to use for the packets sent.
+This _must_ be a multiple of 8.
+- `--scan-delay <time>ms`:- used to add a delay between packets sent.
+This is very useful if the network is unstable, but also for evading any time-based firewall/IDS triggers which may be in place.
+- `--badsum`:- this is used to generate in invalid checksum for packets.
+Any real TCP/IP stack would drop this packet, however, firewalls may potentially respond automatically, without bothering to check the checksum of the packet.
+As such, this switch can be used to determine the presence of a firewall/IDS.